KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 ................
 0000  0000

 I like this design, because it leaves a large portion of the cell visible to the user, while still providing a visual cue to the user which cell is currently referenced by the program.
-Other options include cross-hairs, an arrow shape, etc.  As we'll soon see, this is actually one of the simpler patterns to render.
+Other options include cross-hairs, an arrow shape, etc.

 I've also converted the bitmap pattern into hexadecimal values both for human consumption (middle column), and in the proper format expected by the MGIA hardware (right-most column).
 We'll be using the latter column later.